openziti-terraform-modules/terraform-lke-ziti/README.md

     cluster_issuer_server = "https://acme-v02.api.letsencrypt.org/directory"
     ```

+1. Probe the Ziti ingresses.
+Swap in the following subdomains (substituting your parent zone) to the same `openssl` command you used to probe the console above.
+All server certificates were issued by the controller's edge signer CA. You can configure [advanced PKI](https://docs.openziti.io/helm-charts/charts/ziti-controller/#advanced-pki) with Helm values.

+* `ctrl.my-ziti-cluster.example.com:443`: control plane provided by the controller, consumed by routers
+* `client.my-ziti-cluster.example.com:443`: edge client API provided by the controller, consumed by routers and edge client SDKs
+* `router1-edge.my-ziti-cluster.example.com:443`: edge listener provided by router1, consumed by edge SDKs
+* `router1-transport.my-ziti-cluster.example.com:443`: link listener provided by router1, consumed by future routers you might add

 1. Run `ziti` CLI remotely in the admin container.
-Change the command to `bash` to login interactively.
+Change the command to `bash` to log in interactively.
 Then run `zitiLogin`.

     ```bash
+    # find the pod name
+    kubectl --namespace ziti-controller get pods

+    # exec in the controller pod
     kubectl --namespace ziti-controller exec \
         --stdin --tty \
         ziti-controller-6c79575bb4-lh9nt \